Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Cape Verde’s constitution directly provides for freedom of the press as well as confidentiality of sources, access to information, and freedom from arbitrary arrest.
-In recent years, the government has consistently demonstrated its ability to respect and protect these rights in practice, making Cape Verde among the freest media environments in Africa.
+Cape Verde has historically been among the freest media environments in both Africa and the broader Lusophone world, a trend that continued in 2011.
+The constitution directly provides for freedom of the press as well as confidentiality of sources, access to information, and freedom from arbitrary arrest.
 A 1999 constitutional amendment still excludes the use of freedom of expression as a defense in defamation cases; however, there have been no such libel cases since 2002.
 The law requires broadcasters to obtain operating licenses, and government approval is needed to establish new newspapers and other publications.
-However, there were no reports that the government denied or revoked licenses for political reasons in 2010.
-The government does not generally restrict access to the media that it controls, although opposition candidates reported difficulty in accessing airtime on state broadcasters before the February 2006 presidential election.
-Self-censorship is widespread among journalists, however, and has been one of the largest obstacles to the creation of a truly free press.
-There were no reported cases of intimidation of, or violence against, journalists in 2010.
+However, there were no reports that the government denied or revoked licenses for political reasons in 2011.

-Many media outlets are state operated, although there are a growing number of private publications and broadcast outlets.
-Print media include a government publication appearing twice weekly and a handful of independent weeklies and monthlies; Portuguese and Brazilian newspapers are also readily available.
-In addition to the state-run radio and television stations, approximately a dozen independent and community-run FM radio stations broadcast regularly, and television viewers can access two pay-TV stations and a new free-to-air channel available in the capital on a test basis.
-Foreign broadcasts are uncensored.
+Many media outlets are state-operated, although there are a growing number of private publications and broadcast outlets.
+The state runs TCV and a radio station, Radio Nacional de Cabo Verde.
+In addition to the state-run outlets, about a dozen independent and community-run FM radio stations broadcast regularly.
+Print media include a government publication appearing twice weekly and a handful of independent weeklies (including A Semana, the largest paper, as well as Expresso das Ilhas and A Nação) and monthlies, such as Artiletra.
+Portuguese and Brazilian newspapers are also readily available.
 Geographic barriers and harsh terrain in a country made up of several islands also constitute impediments to the distribution of newspapers and other media products.
-This has contributed to a growth in importance of the community radio sector, which now includes five stations.
-Raising funds and the lack of specific regulations governing community radio have been identified as major problems for the sustainability of this sector, and community radio advocates have called for government help with operating costs and new legislation.
+This has contributed to a growth in the importance of the community radio sector.
+Difficulties raising funds and a lack of specific regulations governing community radio have been identified as major issues for the sustainability of this sector, and community radio advocates have called for government help with operating costs and new legislation.

-Internet usage has risen dramatically over the last few years, from 8 percent in 2007 to 30 percent in 2010.
+Internet usage has risen dramatically over the last few years, from 8 percent in 2007 to 32 percent in 2011.
+The cities have numerous cybercafés, giving residents regular access to the internet.
 There were no reports that the government restricted internet access or monitored e-mail messages.